Koi Herpesvirus (KHV)

 - Koi Herpes Virus ELISA/serology interpretation - $47/batch of samples*

 - * Prices subject to change without notice.
 Updated 6/26/2018

 Sample requirement: Serum in a red top tube (no anticoagulants)

 Sample processing: Spin whole blood and collect serum in a new, clean tube (no anticoagulants).
 Serum separator tubes are not recommended.
 A handling fee will be assessed for unprocessed or improperly processed blood samples.

 Shipping: Ship on a cold pack for overnight delivery, Monday - Thursday only, to the address below.
-Our labs offer a reduced price Shipping Program, available to all veterinarians and veterinary clinics, for overnight express delivery to our labs.
+Do not use USPS.
+Our labs offer a FedEx Reduced Price Shipping Program, available to all veterinarians and veterinary clinics, for overnight express delivery to our labs.

 UC Davis VMTH